jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 ## Procedure Parameters

 Procedures can have *parameters*: instructions passed along with the procedure that make the procedure behave differently.
 The __Button .
-Set Text__ procedure, for instance, has a __Text__ parameter, which indicates what the new text of the button will be.
+Set Text__ procedure, for instance, has a __Text__ parameter, which indicates what the new text of the button might be.

 Text is an *idea*.
 It is an *object*.
 It is *objects* that serve as parameters.